 Business in Singapore Singapore is very attractive not just for big traders, but also for small entrepreneurs.
-Its state policies and tax system also cater for small startups with special provisions and incentives.
+Its state policies and tax system also cater to small startups with special provisions and incentives.
 In just a day or two, one can already start and run their very own business

 This article outlines the things you need to consider and complete to start a small business in Singapore.
 This will help you in planning your steps and in organizing your business in order.
 Here’s how to start your business in Singapore.